External Mentor Program for Early, Mid-Career and Minoritized Faculty

 - Related research expenses (for example, editing services, or travel to a research center or mutually beneficial conference).

 The amount allocated for travel and research related expenses should not exceed $1,500 in one year.

 The proposed use of funds must demonstrate a significant intention of providing career advancement opportunities for the UO faculty member who receives the award.

-Within three months of completion of the proposed activities, recipients must provide a brief report on their experience with the External Mentor Program, including information about progress toward the original engagement plan, insights gained through both the in-person and distance consultations, and impact on the overall career.
+At the end of each year, and within three months of completion of the proposed activities, recipients must provide a brief report on their experience with the External Mentor Program, including information about progress toward the original engagement plan, insights gained through both the in-person and distance consultations, and impact on the overall career.

 Applications will be accepted on a rolling basis until program funds for the fiscal year are exhausted.
 If you plan to submit, please contact the CoDaC Director, Dr. Charlotte Moats-Gallagher to ensure that current year funds are still available and to discuss your proposal.